Thumb view vs. List view (Workspace 1 & 2)

 In the image below, the default (thumb) view in the Library application is presented.
 Many users prefer to see the assets listed with a larger poster window compared to the list view.
 However, with thousands of assets in the library, the user might find it cumbersome to scroll through them all to locate his/her asset(s), especially if the search involves several assets.

-The advantage a list view can provide is sorting asset by date, title, or any other metadata of your choice.
+The advantage a list view can provide is sorting assets by date, title, or any other metadata of your choice.

 The image is illustrating the difference between the Thumb view (upper image) and the list view.

 Thumb and List view are very basic tools to help the user navigating through the media content.
 Both these workspaces need tools to refine the results at the user's preference.

 In the below image, an arrow is shown that points to advanced MAM (Media Asset Management) tools.

 These tools are described in separate articles.